 Sometime in 2016, I got it into my head that I somehow was going to be the next big YouTube celebrity.
 (To this day, i have no clue how I got that idea into my mind.)
 Anyways, I signed up for a YouTube account and made some pretty crappy videos to upload.
 (Seriously, I uploaded 5 videos, all of them horrid, in my first day of having a YouTube account.
 Thank God, I privated those bad ones.)
 Anyways, a while later, I felt that making a Website would be the perfect match to YouTube.
 Since I didn't really know any HTML, I signed up for Weebly.
 And oh boy, was my Weebly site terrible!

 I was obsessed with Scratch at the time as well.
 If you don't know, Scratch is a drag-and-drop programming tool made for kids and preteens that we were using in my computer class around that time.
-I was part of a group of people who made fake OSes on Scratch, and I had links to all of my big projects on my Weebly page.
+(Fun fact: that's where I came up with my username!
+We used it for computer class in elementary school, and I came up with purplehello98 because I loved (and still love) the colour purple, and then chose a random word and a random number to round it off.)
+Anyways, I was part of a group of people who made fake OSes on Scratch, and I had links to all of my big projects on my Weebly page.
 I also considered myself some sort of Wattpad personality, so I embedded my Wattpad joke books, and my Adopted by DanTDM fanfiction series.
 (Seriously.
 Who let me use Wattpad again?)

 Actually, I did shortly try to learn HTML towards the end of this era.
 I had a page (aptly titled my "HTML-ONLY page!") on the Weebly site where I gave HTML a shot, but I quickly dumped that after some Weebly thing faffed it up.
 (I hate Weebly.)

 2018 - The Blogspot Era